-The least thing the he likes about Physiatry is things related to administrative work, insurance, documentation, billing, coding, and all the normal doctor stuff that you can’t get away from because it’s a necessary evil.
+The stuff he likes least about Physiatry is everything related to the administrative work, insurance, documentation, billing, and coding.
+This is all the normal doctor stuff that you can’t get away from because it’s a necessary evil.
 It’s basically the least fun part of the job to be taking care of all that.One of the most rewarding things about physiatry is that you can teach people about their body.Click To Tweet

 [26:20] Future Changes in Physiatry

 Dr. Sahler ends with a conviction that if he had to do things all over again, he would absolutely choose the same specialty.If he had to do things all over again, he would absolutely choose physiatry again.Click To Tweet

 [27:45] Words of Wisdom for Premeds Considering Physiatry

-Physiatry embraces the diversity of thoughts and different approaches and they’re always open to new ideas on how to help people in a number of different ways.
-If you’re interested in these things then Physiatry is a great way to explore the human body in a little bit different way than other residency trainings may take you through.
+Physiatry embraces a diversity of thoughts and different approaches, and they’re always open to new ideas on how to help people in a number of different ways.
+If you’re interested in these things, then Physiatry is a great way to explore the human body in a little bit different way than other residency trainings may take you through.

 Links and Other Resources: